AnkitK-NITB/todo-list/README.md

 ## Features
 - Add tasks: You can add new tasks to your todo list by entering a task description.

-- Update tasks: You can mark tasks as completed or modify their description.

 - Remove tasks: You can delete tasks from your todo list.

 - View tasks: You can view all your tasks

 ## Todo
+- Update tasks: You can mark tasks as completed or modify their description.
-- filter tasks by completion status (completed or pending).
+- Filter tasks by completion status (completed or pending).

 ## Installation